DuckyMomo20012/air-tracking/README.md

   - Air quality.
   - Temperature.
   - Humidity.
-- Show data chart in for specific date.
+- Show the data chart for a specific date.
 - Locate all devices.
 - Show and turn on/off device status.
 - Send device danger warning to mobile.